 First comes the silence of mourning

-Then come the cries of the young
+Then the cry of the young

-Then one single step into nothing
+A single step into nothing

-And the joyeous screaming of flight.
+Now the joyeous screaming of flight.

 What did you think?